ViLinh27/ViLinh27.github.io/README.md

 # ViLinh27.github.io
-For my portfolio site.
-Will update layout to put bigger emphasis on coding projects.
+I wanted to overhaul my portfolio website to put a bigger emphasis on code as my academic career has lead me into computer science and human-computer interaction.
+The flexibility and vastness of the field has allowed me to try different aspects of the domain.
+So this site will show the projects that have lead me to where I am now, including the art projects from my time in undergrad.